-A list of all exercise areas is provided in Appendix A.
+A list of all exercise areas is provided in Appendix A. Maps of all exercise areas are provided in Appendix B.

 5.2.1 Criteria to determine exercise areas

 The criteria used to determine exercise areas for dogs include:

 - the area is not used extensively for sporting or other purposes - the area is of significant size and has appropriate access - there are sufficient sight lines - the area is well bounded from adjacent areas - no potential risk to other groups.